Introduction & Highlights

 September: The publication of the electrification plans for the Waterloo - Bournemouth line included a considerable shake-up of the Southern Region locomotive fleet.
 It would require the Western Division's Type 3 fleet to total fifty, with the difference made up by transfers from Hither Green.
 Of these, nineteen would be converted for push-pull working on the Bournemouth - Weymouth services.
 Hither Green would also give up ten of its straight 750V DC electric locomotives, to be converted to electro-diesel layout for working the Southampton Docks boat trains.
 A further 43 electro-diesel locomotives would be ordered from English Electric, which in conjunction with the new electric multiple unit stock would allow for the elimination of over 250 steam locomotives.

-As the summer drew to a close a shortage of Type 3's on the Central Division saw a number of steam locomotives loaned to Redhill and two six car Hastings sets covering Oxted line services.
-It had been hoped that the loan of the steam locomotives would be short lived, but the continued shortage of Central Division Type 3's well into the New Year saw Redhill keep its steam fleet for a little longer.
+As the summer drew to a close a shortage of Type 3s on the Central Division saw a number of steam locomotives loaned to Redhill and two six car Hastings sets covering Oxted line services.
+It had been hoped that the loan of the steam locomotives would be short lived, but the continued shortage of Central Division Type 3s well into the New Year saw Redhill keep its steam fleet for a little longer.
+Possibly due to these shortages there were some unusual steam workings in the area.
+This included the use of Canklow allocated B1 No.61313 on October 1st working two roundtrip Redhill - Reading passenger services.
+It had been held at Redhill for many months awaiting repairs, it returned home on October 3rd which included working a train of crippled wagons from Earlswood to Streatham Common, before heading off towards Cricklewood.
+Another long time resident of Redhill, Black Five No.45346 of Annesley (16B) also received repairs during September and spent the latter half of September on local work including the Redhill - Reading services.

 Following the end of the summer timetable the Brighton - Plymouth service would be the only long distance service from Brighton of those that once ran to the likes of Bournemouth and Cardiff.
 The Plymouth service was hauled by Type 3's during the summer.
 Steam would continue to handle the winter workings, but the arrival of dual heated stock would allow the Type 3's to take over.